ACell Starts U.S. IPO Effort (Pending:ACLL)

 The firm develops and sells wound care technologies for a variety of applications.

-ACLL's revenue has contracted in a recent period due to a temporary reduction in elective surgeries as a result of the Covid19 pandemic's effects on healthcare activity.
+ACLL's revenue has contracted in the recent period due to a temporary reduction in elective surgeries as a result of the COVID-19 pandemic's effects on healthcare activity.

 Quick Take